 During the Update Model Values phase, the Jakarta Faces implementation must call the processUpdates() method of the UIViewRoot component of the tree.
 This will normally cause the processUpdates() method of each component in the tree to be called recursively, as described in the API reference for the UIComponent.processUpdates() method.
-The processUpdates() method must determine if the "partial request" current request is by calling а FacesContext.getCurrentInstance().getPartialViewContext().isPartialRequest() If FacesContext.getCurrentInstance().getPartialViewContext().isPartialRequest() returns true, perform the sequence of steps as outlined in Update Model Values Partial Processing.
+The processUpdates() method must determine if the current request is a "partial request" by calling FacesContext.getCurrentInstance().getPartialViewContext().isPartialRequest() FacesContext.getCurrentInstance().getPartialViewContext().isPartialRequest() returns true, perform the sequence of steps as outlined in Update Model Values Partial Processing.
 The actual model update for a particular component is done in the updateModel() method for that component.